 Masters of Audio: Interview with Paul McGowan of PS Audio

 We are excited to bring you the first post in our "Masters of Audio" interview series.
-This will be a series of dynamic conversations with some of the legendary leaders and visionaries of the audio industry.
+This will be a series of dynamic conversations with some of the audio industry's legendary leaders and visionaries.
 Whether you are a seasoned audiophile or a newbie, these are the people you want to hear and learn from!

 The Music Room has cultivated a special relationship with Paul and PS Audio over the years.
 Not only are we proud to be an authorized dealer for the full line of PS Audio's innovative new products, but we are also honored to be a strategic partner behind their popular Trade-In program.
 For more information about this program, click HERE.